geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    * - ``InversionCPUs``
      - Optional Variable.
 Number of cores to allocate to the inversion job if different from ``RequestedMemory``.
    * - ``InversionMemory``
      - Optional Variable.
-Max amount of time to allocate to inversion sbatch job (eg. "0-6:00") if different from ``RequestedTime``.
+Amount of memory to allocate to inversion sbatch job (in MB) if different from ``RequestedMemory``.
    * - ``InversionTime``
      - Optional Variable.
-Amount of memory to allocate to the inversion job (in MB) if different from ``RequestedMemory``.
+Max amount of time to allocate to inversion sbatch job (eg. "0-6:00") if different from ``RequestedTime``.
    * - ``SchedulerPartition``
      - Name of the partition(s) you would like all slurm jobs to run on (eg. "debug,huce_cascade,seas_compute,etc").
    * - ``MaxSimultaneousRuns``